dbt-review-assistant/dbt-review-assistant/README.md

 | `macro-arguments-have-descriptions`             | ✅        | ❌       |
 | `macro-arguments-match-manifest-vs-sql`         | ✅        | ❌       |

-### Model checks:

-`models-have-descriptions`
-`models-have-contracts`
-`models-have-constraints`
-`models-have-data-tests`
-`models-have-unit-tests`
-`models-have-properties-file`
-`model-columns-have-descriptions`
-`model-columns-have-types`
-`model-column-names-match-manifest-vs-catalog`
-`model-column-types-match-manifest-vs-catalog`
-`sources-have-descriptions`
-`sources-have-data-tests`
-`source-columns-have-descriptions`
-`source-columns-have-types`
-`source-column-names-match-manifest-vs-catalog`
-`source-column-types-match-manifest-vs-catalog`
-`macros-have-descriptions`
-`macro-arguments-have-descriptions`
-`macro-arguments-match-manifest-vs-sql`

 These JSON files are typically in the `.gitignore`, so they are not tracked in git, and are often cleaned up when running `dbt clean`, so knowing how to generate them is important.

 To refresh the manifest, run: